 Two other men, both criminals, were also led out with him to be executed.
 When they came to the place called the Skull, they crucified him there, along with the criminals — one on his right, the other on his left.
 Jesus said, “Father, forgive them, for they do not know what they are doing.”
 And they divided up his clothes by casting lots.—Luke 23:32-34

 I believe many men are stumped by the best definition of "masculine strength."
 As people who are genetically designed to be men, I still think we are stumped by what it means to be a man.
-Of course, the answer is not easy to find because strong godly male role models are in short supply.
-Because of this, we often default to turning to a fallen world of inadequate role models to assess the distinctive qualities and features of true masculine strength.
-And as we all know, our culture poorly defines masculine power, and I know this because I have embraced wrong beliefs on this subject that have led me to poor behavior.
+Of course, the answer is not easy to obtain because strong godly male role models are in short supply.
+Due to this, we often default to turning to a fallen world of inadequate role models to assess the distinctive qualities and features of true masculine strength.
+And as we all know, our culture poorly defines masculine power, and I know this because I have embraced wrong beliefs on this subject, leading me to poor behavior.

 In Christ, I see the greatest strength at this moment, and this moment he is the model.
-Strength is to possess the inner power to submit to God’s sovereign plan while living through injustice while remaining focused on the eternal destiny of others.
-While we may not be able to understand the complexity of this moment, this is Christ’s definition of strength.
+His strength possesses the inner power to submit to God’s sovereign plan while living through injustice while remaining focused on the eternal destiny of others.
+While we may not understand the complexity of this moment, this is Christ’s definition of strength.

-- Tell: us in the comments below, one you need to do to serve and go low before others.
+- Tell: us in the comments below the one you need to do to serve and go low before others.

 ⚡Share That You Completed Today's Challenge